BLM AND UK HERITAGE

 In the summer of 2020 I worked with colleagues at the Cambridge Heritage Research Centre to record as much as possible of the public debate around monuments linked to slavery and colonialism.
 We believed that it was important to capture what was said as events were unfolding.

-Taking as our starting point the toppling of the statue of Edward Colston, we trawled social media and newspapers to create an archive which is now publicly accessible.
-I conducted interviews with activists, heritage professionals and representatives of local government, focusing on three flashpoints: the commemoration of Edward Colston in Bristol, the Melville Monument in Edinburgh, and the statue of Robert Milligan outside the Museum of London Docklands.
-Transcripts of the interviews were then uploaded to the archive.
+Taking the toppling of the statue of Edward Colston as our starting point, we trawled social media and newspapers to create a publicly accessible archive of the debate.
+I also wanted to hear directly from the key players in what was unfolding.
+Focusing on three flashpoints: the commemoration of Edward Colston in Bristol, the Melville Monument in Edinburgh, and the statue of Robert Milligan outside the Museum of London Docklands, I sought out activists, heritage professionals, and representatives of local government.
+I interviewed many of the contacts I made and then uploaded the transcripts to the archive.